 Labour’s secret tax plans – explained

-Current polls suggest that by Friday we are very likely to have a Labour government with a working majority, if not a landslide victory.
-As Rishi Sunak has repeatedly pointed out during his campaign, the threat of higher taxes is looming large.
+As we enter the age of a new Labour government, the threat of higher taxes is looming large.
 I am going to make a few suggestions about how we might prepare.

 Taxes relative to GDP are heading for a post Second World War record, and pressure is rising for higher public spending on virtually all departments including, health, welfare and defence.